thenexthub/Codira/docs/proposals/archive/ProgramStructureAndCompilationModel.rst

 A "**Top Level Component**" (also referred to as "an ownership domain") is a unit of code that is owned by a single organization and is updated (shipped to customers) as a whole.
-Examples of different top-level components are products like the swift standard libraries, Mac OS/X, iOS, Xcode, iWork, and even small things like a theoretical third-party Perforce plugin to Xcode.
+Examples of different top-level components are products like the language standard libraries, Mac OS/X, iOS, Xcode, iWork, and even small things like a theoretical third-party Perforce plugin to Xcode.

 Components are explicitly declared, and these declarations can include: